 While there are some social work jobs open to candidates with a bachelor’s degree in a related discipline, a bachelor’s in social work (BSW) is the minimum educational requirement for many positions.
-BSW graduates can go on to work as community organizers, case managers, probation officers, and more.
+BSW program graduates can go on to work as community organizers, case managers, probation officers, and more.
 The four-year degree program which combines coursework and fieldwork provides students with an understanding of social work values, ethics and policies.
 But if you’re aiming for clinical social worker licensure, a BSW isn’t necessarily required.
 You will however be required to obtain at least a master’s in the field.

 2. Earn a Master’s Degree in Social Work (MSW)

 Like BSW programs, CSWE-accredited master’s in social work (MSW) programs include a number of required core courses.
 Once those core courses are completed, students have the opportunity to select courses that focus on a specialty area of their choosing.
 If you want to work as a LCSW, some MSW specialization tracks you can consider are behavioral health, mental health and substance abuse, and the obvious, clinical social work.
 MSW programs can also prepare students to work in management positions within the field.

 You can pursue a master’s in social work (MSW) program online or on-campus.
 There are also online LCSW programs to consider.
 Some universities offer hybrid versions of the degree as well.
 It all depends on your personal commitments and learning style.